An Open Letter to Canadians

 Reach out from generosity, not strategy.

-Connect out of curiosity, not ideology.
+Connect from curiosity, not ideology.

 What kind of world would I like to live in?